Is WooCommerce not sending emails from your store?

 Here’s a final tip: you can use WP Mail SMTP to export your WooCommerce email logs to CSV, EML, or XLS!
 That means you can track or review your WooCommerce emails in any application.
 Check out how to log your WordPress emails to see how the export feature works.

 Finally, we want to show you 1 more feature that’ll help you make sure WooCommerce is sending emails to customers.

 Step 6.
 Monitor WooCommerce Email Deliverability

 If you want to keep an eye on your WooCommerce emails, logging in to WordPress can be inconvenient.
-That’s why we recommend that you keep an eye on your email summary.
+That’s why we recommend that you keep an eye on your weekly email summary.